Global Healthcare Technologies

 Estimated additional costs: $4,300, includes:

-- $1,800 airfare to Durban, South Africa, and from Cape Town, South Africa (students book their own airfare; rates vary)
+- $1,800 airfare to Johannesburg, South Africa, and from Cape Town, South Africa (students book their own airfare; rates vary)

 - $200 for books and supplies

 - $2,300 for discretionary expenses, including meals, transportation, personal expenses, and incidentals

 Designed exclusively for engineering students, the Global Healthcare Technologies program offers hands-on experience in developing medical devices to improve health outcomes in resource-poor environments, particularly townships of Cape Town.
 Students work closely with Northwestern faculty, University of Cape Town (UCT) faculty and local health professionals to identify the healthcare needs and local clients and develop a design project.
 The emphasis is on problem definition, user-centered solutions, and the utilization of appropriate technologies.
 The program is organized in conjunction with McCormick’s Center for Innovative Global Health Technologies (CIGHT).

 The University of Cape Town (UCT) is the oldest university in South Africa and the second oldest on the African continent.
 Since 2003, UCT has maintained its position as the highest ranked South African and African university in the Academic Ranking of World Universities.
 It is a research-intensive institution known for its support of collaborative, interdisciplinary research.
 The university enrolls over 17,000 undergraduates and 7,500 graduate students, and roughly 18 percent of its student population is international, representing over 100 countries.

 Housing & Meals

 Students will share a house in Observatory, a student-friendly neighborhood within walking distance of UCT.
 Students will stay in double or triple rooms with a shared bathroom and have access to a fully equipped kitchen, dining room, and multiple lounges.
 Students are responsible for the cost of meals.

 Program courses take place at the University of Cape Town.
 This is a Northwestern program with a set curriculum, so students must enroll in the Northwestern courses listed below.
 All courses and grades appear on students' Northwestern transcript and are figured into their Northwestern GPA.
 Courses are co-taught by Mladen Poluta, Matthew Glucksberg, and David Kelso.